Inputs of nutrients

 Environmental Target and progress towards good status

-A provisional nutrient reduction scheme was adopted in the original HELCOM Baltic Sea Action Plan (HELCOM 2007).
+A provisional nutrient reduction scheme was adopted in the HELCOM Baltic Sea Action Plan (HELCOM 2007).
 The presented MAI were revised based on an improved scientific basis and models and were adopted by the 2013 HELCOM Copenhagen Ministerial Meeting (HELCOM 2013a).
 The MAI of 2013 have been incorporated in the updated BSAP that was adopted in 2021 (HELCOM, 2021).

 Thresholds table 1.
 Maximum allowable annual inputs (MAI) of nitrogen and phosphorus to the Baltic Sea sub-basins.